-In the second quarter, we have made significant progress in advancing our intellectual property portfolio.
+In the third quarter, we continued to make progress in advancing our intellectual property portfolio.
 The following summarizes the current status of and recent developments concerning several of our most important U.S. and European patents and patent applications:

-· In April 2015, the USPTO declared an interference between the Company and Biogen, Inc. regarding claims to the treatment of MS, with a 480 mg daily dose of DMF, the active ingredient in Tecfidera®.
-We received senior party status based on having an earlier benefit date of our U.S. Patent Application No. 11/576,871, and Biogen was deemed the junior party with respect to its U.S. Patent No. 8,399,514.
-On August 19, 2015, the USPTO redeclared the interference, confirming the Company as the senior party and ruling in the Company's favor that Biogen is not
+· On August 19, 2015, the USPTO re-declared the interference between Forward and Biogen MA, Inc. regarding claims to the treatment of multiple sclerosis, or MS, with a 480 mg daily dose of DMF, the active ingredient in Tecfidera®.
+The USPTO confirmed Forward as the senior party based on having an earlier benefit date of our U.S. Patent Application No. 11/576,871.
+Biogen was deemed the junior party with respect to its U.S. Patent No. 8,399,514.
+The USPTO also ruled in Forward's favor that Biogen is not entitled to benefit of its U.S. provisional application filing date of February 8, 2007.
+Biogen has since moved to revive its abandoned non-provisional application to make a claim of priority to that U.S. provisional application, which motion is not yet fully briefed.
+In August 2015, the parties filed priority statements and motions related to validity and benefit.
+Oppositions to motions are due June 1, 2016 and an oral argument is scheduled for January 9, 2017.